globallightingdata/website/docs/getting-started/create-first-gldf.md

 <img src="/img/docs/getting-started/7zip.webp" alt="GLDF ZIP" width="800" />

+You can see the products.xml file as well as three subfolders.

+- The `products.xml` file is the heart of the GLDF archive and defines the structure and properties of your product.
+- The folder `ldc` contains an Eulumdat file called diffuse.ldt.
+This is the light distribution curve.
+- The folder `image` contains the file bulb.jpg, which will be our product picture.
+- Finally, `geo` contains our 3d model called recessed_round.l3d.

 We will now recreate the product.xml file from scratch in the following steps.

+### The product.xml file

+The heart of a GLDF file is the **product.xml** file, located at the root of the archive.
+It contains all the product information.

+The GLDF Schema defines the exact structure of the XML code in **product.xml**.
+You can validate your XML file against the schema to ensure your GLDF file works correctly.
+We describe this in the section <a href="" target="_self">validation</a>.

+GLDF divides the XML structure into three sections.

+- Header
+- General Definitions
+- Product Definitions

+Please see <a href="../structure/xml-hierarchy" target="_self">xml hierarchy</a> for more information.

+All sections are children of the `Root` element.

 ## Step 1: Create the basic XML structure
 Create an XML file named **product.xml** with the following XML code.